hummingbot/hummingbot/documentation/docs/operation/password.md

 ![](/assets/img/encrypted_files.png)

-<Callout
-  type="warning"
+!!! warning
-  body="This will disconnect your API keys from Hummingbot.
-You will have to re-connect your API keys."
+    This will disconnect your API keys from Hummingbot.
+You will have to re-connect your API keys.
-/>